Nashap/CareRide-AI/README.md

 # Contributing

-Contributions are welcome.
+Contributions are welcome and appreciated.

-Please read the CONTRIBUTING.md file before submitting pull requests.
+Please read the `CONTRIBUTING.md` file before creating issues or submitting pull requests.

 ---